ldi-github/shirates-core/doc/markdown/basic/function_property/branch/platform_branch_functions.md

             action {
                 android {
                     emulator {
-                        output("This is called on android emulator")
+                        describe("This is called on android emulator")
                     }
                     realDevice {
-                        output("This is called on android real device") }
+                        describe("This is called on android real device") }
                 }
                 ios {
                     simulator {
-                        output("This is called on iOS Simulator")
+                        describe("This is called on iOS Simulator")
                     }
                     realDevice {
-                        output("This is called on iOS real device") }
+                        describe("This is called on iOS real device") }
                 }
             }.expectation {